 December 21, 2021 | Erin Bluvas, firstname.lastname@example.org

 Alexandria (Alex) Taylor takes a holistic approach to health.
-That’s why the field of public health is perfect for her goal of helping communities prioritize the health and wellbeing of youth and adolescents.
+That’s why the field of public health is perfect for her goal of helping communities prioritize the health and well-being of youth and adolescents.

 “I believe that it is important to think about the person as a whole: mind, body, spirit and social,” Taylor says.
-“When one part is off, it can throw an individual out of balance making all parts of you important and in need of care.”
+“When one part is off, it can throw an individual out of balance, making all parts of you important and in need of care.”

 Originally interested in nursing, Taylor knew she had found her path when she discovered the Arnold School’s B.A. in Public Health program.
 It helped that the school’s namesake shared her passion for holistic care.
-When Norman J. Arnold experienced his own battle with cancer, he was inspired to form a $10 million endowment (and later gift an additional $7 million) to support the school and its students.
+When Norman J. Arnold experienced his battle with cancer, he was inspired to form a $10 million endowment (and later gift an additional $7 million) to support the school and its students.

-“I always wanted to be in the health field but realized my passion for creating and fostering healthy communities,” says Taylor, who was born and raised in Columbia and is committed to her Soda City.
+“I always wanted to be in the health field but realized my passion was for creating and fostering healthy communities,” says Taylor, who was born and raised in Columbia and is committed to her Soda City.
 “Public health allows me to be everything I am and everything I want to become.
-I’m able to be a creative, a builder, health professional, a problem solver and server to those in need.”
+I’m able to be a creative, a builder, a health professional, a problem solver and a server to those in need.”

 One of the ways Taylor plans to advance health in her community is by looking at how an individual’s environment affects health outcomes.
 This interest led her to health promotion, education, and behavior associate professor Andrew Kaczynski’s Built Environment and Community Health (BEACH) Lab, which examines how community elements (e.g., sidewalks, access to food, parks/green spaces) impact the health and well-being of residents.
 In addition to her advisor Kara Montgomery, the lab introduced Taylor to another mentor in Shirelle Hallum – both of whom played important roles in her undergraduate experience.